sebpam/expressJsApiTestsSample/README.md

 ## App run
 ### Steps:

-- Assuming GitBash or VS code Bash Terminal is in use, run the command belwo to start the app in detached mode:
+- Assuming GitBash or VS code Bash Terminal is in use, run the command below to start the app in detached mode:
 ```
 cd ./src
 nohup node index.js &
 cd ..
 ```
-- Verify that the app is running by navigating to its associated swagger page: http://localhost:3000/api-docs/
+- Verify that the ExpressJs app is running by navigating to its associated swagger page: http://localhost:3000/api-docs/

 ## Tests run